 Accelerating apprenticeships for all

-> The grant will help Ada grow its apprenticeship programme, with the goal of recruiting 35% of apprentices from low-income backgrounds by 2019.
-Through new programmes, enhanced support for students and deeper employer relationships, the funds will help to increase the reach of Ada’s learning model and enroll 350 apprentices by the end of 2019.
+The grant will help Ada grow its apprenticeship program, with the goal of recruiting 35% of apprentices from low-income backgrounds by 2019.
+Through new programs, enhanced support for students and deeper employer relationships, the funds will help to increase the reach of Ada’s learning model and enroll 350 apprentices by the end of 2019.

-> Aligned with Salesforce.org’s ethos of creating equal opportunity for all, Ada will also support employers in designing their recruitment and selection practices to ensure more representation from diverse backgrounds.
+Aligned with Salesforce.org’s ethos of creating equal opportunity for all, Ada will also support employers in designing their recruitment and selection practices to ensure more representation from diverse backgrounds.
 In addition, Ada will work with employers to develop plans for these individuals to promote their success once onboard.

 Mark Smith, CEO at Ada said: “We are incredibly excited to partner with Salesforce.org to enable our students today to become the digital pioneers of tomorrow and support them in finding their dream job.
 Salesforce.org’s passion for ensuring people from all backgrounds and walks of life are given the same opportunities, completely chimes with our beliefs and the core value of our organization to use technology as a tool for social mobility.
 We are stronger together and I’m excited to inspire the next generation of diverse entry-level tech talent by expanding the breadth of our apprenticeship programs.”